AlexCerullo/ParkWise/README.txt

 - Real-time Updates: User-reported enforcement activity
 - Mobile Responsive: Optimized for on-the-go parking decisions

+The app expects a local SQL Server (Express) instance named .\SQLEXPRESS with a database called ParkingTickets.

 Permission is hereby granted to use, copy, modify, and distribute this software